Authentication Guide#

 set-admincommand to manage (auditable)Review admin list regularly

-GitHub OAuth:
+GitHub App:

 Keep GitHub organization membership updated